A Haunting: Our First Home

 “What??” she said, alarmed.
 “Nothing,” I said.
 I had learned a long time ago to not make a big deal out of these things or Becky gets all freaked out.
 I tried to go back to work, but she wouldn’t let me.
 She made me tell her what I saw.
 A little boy in blue walked into the room.
 I thought it was Cole.
 Becky had a little shudder and we went back to work.

 This would not be the last time we encountered a small, child size apparition in our new home.
-More in part two.
+Read more in chapter two: bedtime wanderings.